 The Chompion Heavyweight Chew Toy

-Labradors love carrying things in their mouths, and many of them extend this to games of tug.
-If your Lab loves pulling on the other end of your tea towel when you pick it up, then he will probably enjoy playing with a specially designed tugging toy instead.
+Dogs love carrying things in their mouths, and many of them extend this to games of tug.
+If your dog wants nothing more than to pull on the other end of your tea towel when you pick it up, then he will probably enjoy playing with a specially designed tugging toy instead.

 Get the right design and they will last for ages, and be fun for you and your dog.
 Some designs can even be used by two dogs together, giving them all the entertainment factor without you having to lift a finger!
-A popular option with Labradors is always a rope toy.
-Our Labs all love and have loved ropes, especially those with knots that make them easy to pick up and carry around.
+A popular dog toy is always a rope.
+Our Labs and Spaniels all love and have loved ropes, especially those with knots that make them easy to pick up and carry around.

 The Mammoth Flossy Rope

-It is not just a fun tugging and carrying rope toy for your Labrador to play with.
+It is not just a fun tugging and carrying rope toy for your dog to play with.
 The fibres of the rope are designed to floss your dog’s teeth as he chews too!

 The Invincible Chains